mantidproject/documents/Design/VATES/VSI_Issues_for_R3.5.md

 ##### Slice position
 Owner:  Anton
 It was discussed that we should have an input field to define the slice position for the ThreeSliceView.

+##### Implement a 2D text filter for Peaks in Splatterplot
+Owner:
+Utkarsh has provided us with a demo for displaying 2D text on a 3D rendered environment.
+This needs to be integrated with the PeaksViewer in Splatterplot mode (Anton has the demo code).

 ### Priority Low